kazimmt/kazimmt.github.io/RVX-Features/YT-RVX-features/Player.md

 # Player
 ---
+### Custom player overlay opacity
+>Change the opacity of the player background, when player controls are visible.
+>You can set the opacity between 0-100, where 0 is transparent & 100 is solid.
+==- Reference image
+===
+---
+### Custom speed overlay
+>Customize 'Play at 2x speed' while holding down.
+==- Reference image
+===
+---
 ### Hide audio track button
 >Hide the audio track button shown in the video player.
 ==- Reference image